appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/table.md

 <!-- vale on -->

-This page provides information on the Table widget (available in AI Assistant Apps), which allows you to display data in a structured tabular format, interact with data through sorting, filtering, and pagination, and trigger actions based on user selections or interactions.
+This page provides information on the Table widget (available in AI Assistant Apps), which allows you to display data in a structured tabular format and trigger actions based on user selections or interactions.

+<ZoomImage
+  src="/img/ai-table.png"
+  alt=""
+  caption=""
+/>

 ## Content properties